-To start, let’s talk about different possible narrative perspectives: first, second, third limited, and third omniscient.
+To start, let’s talk about different possible narrative perspectives.
+First, second, third limited, and third omniscient.
 You’re probably familiar with narrative perspectives, but I’ll briefly cover them just in case.

-First person is when the character themself is the narrator, so it uses the pronouns “I” and “me.”
+The character themself is the narrator, so it uses the pronouns “I” and “me.”
 This is often considered the closest possible perspective from which to write, since you’re in that character’s head for the entire story.

-Second person is the odd guy out for narrative perspectives, and it’s not often used in creative writing.
+The odd guy out for narrative perspectives, and it’s not often used in creative writing.
 Second person establishes the reader as the character, using the pronoun “you.”
 You’ll see this used in books like choose-your-own adventure novels.

-Third person limited is when the narrator is separate from the character, but remains closely in the character’s limited perspective.
+The narrator is separate from the character, but remains closely in the character’s limited perspective.
 It uses pronouns like she, he, and they, but the reader is still limited.
 We don’t get to know anything outside of what the character knows, and we don’t see anything past what the character observes.
 There might be multiple POV characters in a third-person limited story, but we are limited to the POV character for entire scenes or chapters until we intentionally switch to a different character.

-Third person omniscient (also called the God Narrator) uses the same pronouns as third person limited, but the narrator gets to know everything.
+(also called the God Narrator) uses the same pronouns as third person limited, but the narrator gets to know everything.
 The narration can hop to different characters’ heads and thoughts, and it knows everything that ever happened in the universe, past, present, and sometimes future.